The National Indigenous Peoples Day event in Surrey is a huge event showcasing First Nations culture and attracting thousands of people.

 National Indigenous Peoples Day in Surrey

+The 2025 event is co-hosted by the Katzie, Kwantlen and Semiahmoo First Nations.
 At the annual event there are usually representatives from the various Indigenous nations, dignitaries from all levels of government, and thousands of people.
-There is entertainment showcasing First Nation culture as well as the cultures of other communities.
-There are also usually numerous community organizations with information booths, craft activities for kids and other family-friendly things to see and do.
+There’s entertainment showcasing First Nation culture as well as the cultures of other communities.

-If you want to celebrate First Nations culture, learn about the culture and experience a fun and entertaining event, Surrey is a great place to be on Indigenous Peoples Day!
+If you want to celebrate First Nations culture, learn about the culture and experience a fun and entertaining event, Surrey is a great place to be on National Indigenous Peoples Day!

 Other Information